jenslaufer/risk-strategies-simulation/readme.md

 # Risk Strategies Simulation

-Interactive visualizations exploring risk management strategies and their long-term implications, inspired by [Luca Dellanna’s work](https://luca-dellanna.com/posts/long-term-risks) on risk management and long-term decision-making.
+Visualizations exploring risk management strategies and their long-term implications, inspired by [Luca Dellanna’s work](https://luca-dellanna.com/posts/long-term-risks) on risk management and long-term decision-making.

 ## Overview

-This project provides visual simulations that demonstrate key concepts from risk management research, including ergodicity, survival strategies, and the importance of avoiding catastrophic losses in long-term investment approaches.
+This project provides simulations that demonstrate the importance of avoiding catastrophic losses in long-term investment approaches.

 ## Visualizations